Tesla Stock Takes A Hit — After Elon Musk Does The Same

 It wouldn't be the first time that investors were rattled by Musk's unconventional ways, sending stocks haywire.

-Musk, 47, appeared on The Joe Rogan Experience Thursday night.
-Over 21/2 hours, Musk discussed technology, unsheathed a sword and accepted what Rogan, a stand-up comedian, described as marijuana inside of tobacco.
+Musk, 47, appeared on The Joe Rogan Experience on Thursday night.
+Over 2 1/2 hours, Musk discussed technology, unsheathed a sword and accepted what Rogan, a stand-up comedian, described as marijuana inside of tobacco.

 "You probably can't because of stockholders, right?"
 Rogan said.